 Our next stop was the rotunda to watch the Foucault pendulum, which demonstrates the Earth’s rotation.
 It takes 19 hours and 43 minutes tor the pendulum to knock down all 79 pegs around the circle, and it takes 39 hours and 27 minutes for the pendulum to rotate 360 degrees.

 Ryan took this short video of the crowd waiting for the pendulum to knock over a peg; the grand finale is at the one minute mark.

 Our last stop in the museum was the “Speed” area.
 Noah got to play air hockey against a robot (the robot won) and stand in a wind speed simulator to experience 80 mph winds, which is a category 1 hurricane.

 Noah also rearranged gears and giant rubber bands to create the best setup to maximize the rotation of the main gear.

 Outside the museum, Noah joined other kids in spinning the big stone ball.

 Then we headed back to Richmond’s Main Street station for our train ride home.

 Here’s a short video of the train pulling into the station too…

 It was a quick trip to Richmond, but we had a lot of fun!
-We definitely plan to visit again.
+We hope to make it to Makerfest again next year.